Dog Adoption Checklist

 Not only will adopting a dog make you really understand what unconditional love is, but you will also be getting a new best friend that will never forget what you did for them.
 But that’s still not it!

 Adopting a dog instead of buying a new one will also save you money!
-Shelters work to provide their animals with the best care possible, so that’s why most of them microchip, spay, neuter and vaccinate the animals before you even decide you will be taking one home.
+Shelters and rescues work to provide their animals with the best care possible, so that’s why most of them microchip, spay, neuter and vaccinate the animals before you even decide you will be taking one home.
 This saves a lot of money you would otherwise have to pay.

 On the other hand, getting an adult, housetrained dog (that might have ended up in a shelter because of reasons other than maltreatment, negligence or abandonment) might be a perfect companion for someone that doesn’t have a lot of time to spend on training and teaching your new dog some basic commands.
 Prepare to ask some questions and you will likely find an amazing four-legged pal in some of your closest shelters.